Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Noisy, Non-Smooth, Non-Convex Estimation

-\paragraph{A pen and pencil example.} The following illustrates the differences between the local step in Algorithm \ref{algo:sgn} and smoothing the objective function.
+The following illustrates several aspects of Algorithm \ref{algo:sgn}, including differences between the local step and smoothing the objective function as well as convergence issues under non-convexity.
 Consider estimating the $t$-th quantile of $x_i \overset{iid}{\sim} F$, $t\in (0,1)$.
 The population and sample moments are $F(\theta)-t=0$, and:

 or more compactly $F_n(\theta)-t=0$; where $F_n$ is the empirical CDF of $x_i$.
 For any choice of bandwidth $\varepsilon$, the smoothed moment condition and its Jacobian are:\footnote{This is derived using $\mathbb{E}_{Z}(\mathbbm{1}_{x_i \leq \theta + \varepsilon Z}) = \Phi([\theta-x_i]/\varepsilon)$.}